EIDA/routing/doc/index.rst

     Checking Dataselect GE.APE.*.*...
 [OK]
     Checking Dataselect RO.BZS.*.BHZ...
 [OK]

-A set of test cases have been implemented and the expected responses are compared with the ones returned by the service.
+The set of test cases provided are the same as in the ``testRoute.py`` script.

 Maintenance
 -----------